-Currently, we have wave buoys deployed in the Perth metropolitan area (Watermans Bay) and near Albany off the southern coast (Torbay), with expansion of the network of buoys expected very soon.
-The Torbay wave buoy is part of the “Oceanography” research program of the WA Government funded Wave Energy Research Centre (WERC) and provides data for research into the Albany regional wave climate, as well as characterising the wave energy resource.
+Currently, we have a number of moored and drifting wave buoys deployed, with expansion of the network of buoys expected soon.
+The Torbay (just west o Albany) wave buoy is part of the “Oceanography” research program of the WA Government funded Wave Energy Research Centre (WERC) and provides data for research into the Albany regional wave climate, as well as characterising the wave energy resource.

 This website has been designed to display the real-time data collected by these surface wave buoys and also to allow download of all archived data.

 Surface wave buoys calculate wave parameters (e.g. significant wave height, peak period, peak direction) from the time series of the sea surface displacements (as measured by an accelerometer and/or GPS) in three dimensions (x, y, z).
 We currently have deployed two different surface wave buoy models – the Datawell Directional Waverider 4 (Torbay) and the Sofar Spotter.